-One of the most practical, prevalent and beautiful art forms in the world, calligraphy has been used for thousands of years to express thoughts, ideas and emotions.
+One of the most practical, prevalent and beautiful art forms in the world, calligraphy has been used throughout human history as a form of expression.
+And until the mid- to late Nineteenth Century, most of this writing was done with a quill pen.
 Although today, much calligraphic art is done on a computer, there is nothing more satisfying than creating written works of art by hand.
-And until the mid- to late Nineteenth Century, most of this writing was done with a quill pen.
 To get started learning this craft, follow the steps in this tutorial to make your own quill pen and ink.

 Step 1: What You'll Need

 -A small stoppered jar or vial to store the ink

 -Very sharp, small knife

 *Selecting a good feather is vital.
 The best kind of feather is 10-12" long, and a primary flight feather from a goose (these can be found easily during molting season in early to mid- summer around any body of fresh water) or a turkey tail feather purchased from a craft store